tray0019/Global-Legend-Progress-Tracker/README.md

 ![Lombok](https://img.shields.io/badge/Lombok-Enabled-yellow)

 ## Description
 This is a progress tracking application where user track their progress to reach their goal.
-User gain rank for continuose streak just like the game mobile legend.
+User gain rank for continuos streak just like the game mobile legend.

 ## Technologies and Tools Backend
 - Spring Boot